outpaddling/LPJS/README.md

 creeping feature syndrome.

 - Complete portability.
-Our primary intention is to foster research and development of HPC clusters using any POSIX operating system on any hardware.
+Our primary intention is to foster research and development of HPC clusters using any POSIX operating system on any hardware or cloud platform.

 - Minimal configuration.
-HPC sysadmins should only be required to provide information that is not easily attained automatically.
+HPC sysadmins should only be required to provide information that is difficult to determine automatically.
 E.g. compute node hardware specifications shall be automatically detected on all platforms.
 Most configuration parameters will simply be overrides of reasonable defaults.

-As such, SPJS makes it easy to build and maintain small HPC clusters for independent research groups using open source software, or experiment with alternative operating systems or hardware platforms.
+SPJS makes it easy to build and maintain small HPC clusters on minimal hardware or cloud resources for independent research groups using open source software, or experiment with alternative operating systems or hardware platforms.

 SPJS will require only functionality that can be implemented with reasonable effort on all POSIX platforms, including but not limited to: